aachen-blockchain-club/homepage/src/pages/blog/2023-10-21-real-world-assest-rwa-key-and-critical-bridge-between-decentralized-finance-defi-and-traditional-finance-tradfi.md

   - Blockchain
   - Web3
 ---
-Web 3.0, Blockchain, and RWA’s does that ring any bells?
-As truly said, “Curiosity is the wick in the candle of learning.” — William A. Ward.
+Web 3.0, Blockchain, and RWAs, does that ring any bells?
+As truly said, “*Curiosity is the wick in the candle of learning.*” — William A. Ward.

 A few years back, to me, it sounded mindboggling.
 The world is transforming exponentially, which seemed impossible a few decades ago.
 Web 1.0 and Web 2.0 played a crucial role in the transformation we observe today.
 We have been surfing the wave of Web 3.0, which has an enormous and infinite potential to shape the world for a better future.
 Web 3.0 is also known as Semantic Web.
 It is a progressive iteration of the internet that creates digital information with machine-understandable meaning and context.
 It has several key features, such as Decentralization, Smart Contracts, Data Ownership and Privacy, and Decentralized Applications (DApps), to name a few.
 It enables more precise data interpretation, efficient knowledge retrieval, and improved automation of tasks within an interconnected and intelligent web environment.